telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 ![JSON Inspector](../images/livetraffic/inspectors/inspectors-json.png)

-#### XML
+### XML Body Inspector

 The **XML** inspector interprets the selected request or response body as an Extensible Markup Language (XML) document, showing a tree view of the XML document nodes.
-The tree view will remain empty if the body can't be interpreted as XML.
+The tree view will remain empty if the body can't be interpreted as XML (that includes valid HTML).
 Each XML element is represented as a node in the tree.
 The attributes of the element are displayed in square brackets after its name.
 The inspector provides an __Expand All / Collapse All__ toggle button to expand or collapse all XML tree nodes.

 ![XML Inspector](../images/livetraffic/inspectors/inspectors-xml.png)

-#### Form Data
+### Form Data Body Inspector

 The **Form Data** inspector, available in the **Request** section only, parses the request query string and body for any HTML form-data.
 If a form is found, it is parsed, and the name/value pairs are displayed in the grid view.
 The inspector works best with application/x-www-form-urlencoded data used by most simple web forms.

 ![Form Data Inspector](../images/livetraffic/inspectors/inspectors-webforms.png)

-#### JavaScript
+### JavaScript Body Inspector

-The **JavaScript** inspector interprets and formats the selected request or response body as a JavaScript code.
+The **JavaScript** inspector interprets and formats the selected request or response body as a JavaScript/TypeScript code.
 The inspector will recognize and properly format the following MIME types:

 ```
 application/ecmascript